-A. The Learning Support team have expertise with a range of difficulties and disabilities, particularly Autistic Spectrum Disorder and are highly qualified.
+A. The Learning Support team have expertise with a range of difficulties and disabilities and are highly qualified.

 A. Students are able to access all of the activities, and a member of the Learning Support Team will accompany students on trips.
 Parents are also consulted regarding overnight stays and any individual needs of the student.

 A. The estimated budget is allocated during November of the PREVIOUS year (for September start).
 The number of supported students has increased significantly over the past years and the estimated numbers match the actual number of supported students that attend College.
 It is good practice to apply early in the year, so that any equipment/ adaptations can be put in place prior to September start.